CCC-Attestation/formal-spec-TEE/README.md

 The groups are based on the level of customization possible.

 ## Motivation
 Attestation is one of the most critical mechanisms of Confidential Computing.
 Unfortunately, the attestation mechanisms provided by TEEs are quite complex and thus these are not well-understood even by those who call themselves "experts".
 The project aims at a better understanding of these mechanisms and the underlying trust assumptions via formal specification and verification.
-These mechanisms can then be composed with transport protocols (e.g., TLS) to build attestation _frameworks_.
+These mechanisms can then be composed with transport protocols (e.g., TLS and SPDM) to build attestation _frameworks_.

 ## Main Challenge
 The main challenge is the extraction of the attestation protocol to be formalized, as all the vendors (including Intel, Arm, AMD and IBM) describe the protocols informally.

 ## Approach
+Our formal models are based on:
+- in-depth reading of Intel and Arm specification documents
+- our experience with Intel SGX (on which the attestation architecture Intel TDX is largely based)
+- extensive discussions with Intel and Arm

+## Tool
 We use state-of-the-art symbolic security analysis tool [ProVerif](https://ieeexplore.ieee.org/document/9833653) for the specification of the protocols.

 ## Technical Specifications